 A Net Promoter Score survey asks a single question, “How likely are you to recommend this product or service?” and a customer responds on a scale of 0-10.

-The NPS Formula is equal to the percentage of promoters minus the percentage of detractors.
+The Net Promoter Score Formula is equal to the percentage of promoters minus the percentage of detractors.
 Promoters are customers who answered 8 or 9 to the NPS question, and detractors are customers who gave an NPS score of 0 to 6 to this same question. …Read more

 What Is a Good Net Promoter Score?

 A +50 NPS, would mean that the company has more than 50% promoters and less than 50% detractors.
 Any score above 50 is then probably good.
-Benchmarking is popular, but it is best to focus on continual improvement of your own NPS.
+Benchmarking is popular, but it is best to focus on continual improvement of your own Net Promoter Score.

 How Do You Improve Your NPS?